dataminer-site/dataminer-site.github.io/_posts/2024-05-29-access-150k-plus-datasets-from-hugging-face-with-duckdb.md

 Configure your Hugging Face Token in the DataMiner Secrets Manager to access private or gated datasets.
 First, visit [Hugging Face Settings – Tokens](https://huggingface.co/settings/tokens) to obtain your access token.
-Second, set it in your DataMiner session using DuckDB’s [Secrets Manager](/docs/configuration/secrets_manager).
+Second, set it in your DataMiner session using DataMiner’s [Secrets Manager](/docs/configuration/secrets_manager).
 DataMiner supports two providers for managing secrets:

 * `CONFIG`: The user must pass all configuration information into the `CREATE SECRET` statement.
 To create a secret using the `CONFIG` provider, use the following command: